About the HTP

 Members’ role:

-- Feedback on key project deliverable: replication methodology.
+- Feedback on replication methodology.

 - Provision of data for development/validation of methodology.